jeronimoluza/ghslpy/README.md

 ## Analysis and Visualization

 The downloaded `xarray.Dataset` can be used for various analyses.
-The example notebook demonstrates how to calculate and visualize growth statistics.

 ### Growth Statistics